Oganesson: Confirmation

 In December 2015, the Joint Working Party of international scientific bodies International Union of Pure and Applied Chemistry (IUPAC) and International Union of Pure and Applied Physics (IUPAP) recognized the element's discovery and assigned the priority of the discovery to the Dubna–Livermore collaboration.
 This was on account of two 2009 and 2010 confirmations of the properties of the granddaughter of 294Og, 286Fl, at the Lawrence Berkeley National Laboratory, as well as the observation of another consistent decay chain of 294Og by the Dubna group in 2012.
 The goal of that experiment had been the synthesis of 294Ts via the reaction 249Bk(48Ca,3n), but the short half-life of 249Bk resulted in a significant quantity of the target having decayed to 249Cf, resulting in the synthesis of oganesson instead of tennessine.

 From 1 October 2015 to 6 April 2016, the Dubna team performed a similar experiment with 48Ca projectiles aimed at a mixed-isotope californium target containing 249Cf, 250Cf, and 251Cf, with the aim of producing the heavier oganesson isotopes 295Og and 296Og.
 Two beam energies at 252 MeV and 258 MeV were used.
 Only one atom was seen at the lower beam energy, whose decay chain fitted the previously known one of 294Og (terminating with spontaneous fission of 286Fl), and none were seen at the higher beam energy.
 The experiment was then halted, as the glue from the sector frames covered the target and blocked evaporation residues from escaping to the detectors.
 The production of 293Og and its daughter 289Lv, as well as the even heavier isotope 297Og, is also possible using this reaction.
 The isotopes 295Og and 296Og may also be produced in the fusion of 248Cm with 50Ti projectiles.
-A search beginning in summer 2016 at RIKEN for 295Og in the 3n channel of this reaction was unsuccessful, though the study is planned to resume; a detailed analysis and cross section limit were not provided.
 These heavier and likely more stable isotopes may be useful in probing the chemistry of oganesson.
+A search in 2017 at RIKEN using this reaction was unsuccessful.